 GeneratePress is a fast-loading, multipurpose theme with freemium features.
 The free version of GeneratePress is enough to get you started with your blogging journey.

-However, if you want to forge a unique identity for your blog and get access to advanced features and support, you should upgrade to the premium version.
+However, if you want to forge a unique identity for your blog and get access to advanced features and support, you should consider upgrading to the premium version.

 Please Note: This page contains affiliate links to products or services that are tried and tested by us.
 If you buy the product or service using our affiliate links, at no additional cost to you, it will help us to maintain this site and publish useful content regularly.
 Thank you.